S&P 500 to exclude Snap after voting rights debate

 Snap did not immediately respond to a request for comment.

-Existing components of the S&P index with several share classes - such as Google parent Alphabet Inc and Berkshire Hathaway Inc - will not be affected.
+Existing components of the S&P index with several share classes - such as Google parent Alphabet Inc (GOOGL.O) and Berkshire Hathaway Inc (BRKa.N) - will not be affected.

 "Companies with multiple share class structures tend to have corporate governance structures that treat different shareholder classes unequally with respect to voting rights and other governance issues," the index provider said in a statement.

-The S&P changes, which extend to the S&P MidCap 400 and S&P SmallCap 600 indexes, reflect a toughening stance by index firms and the investors they represent who increasingly emphasize the importance of corporate governance rights.
+The S&P changes, which extend to the S&P MidCap 400 .IDX and S&P SmallCap 600 .SPCY indexes, reflect a toughening stance by index firms and the investors they represent who increasingly emphasize the importance of corporate governance rights.

 That often runs up against the interest of leaders of high-growth, often technology companies that resist coming to public markets and offering full voting rights out of fear they will lose control of their companies.